Causal Evaluation of Membership Inference Attacks: Experiments

 \section{Experiments}

-\textbf{Synthetic data.} We consider linear regression trained on 2000 samples $X_i=(a_i,b_i)$ with $a_i \sim \cN(0,I_d)$ and $b_i \mid a_i \sim \cN(a_i^\top w_\star,1)$.
-We study two training algorithms: overparameterized ridge regression ($d=2500$) and underparameterized DP-SGD ($d=400$).
-Both satisfy error stability and uniform training stability.
-We evaluate a loss-based MIA under three regimes. \emph{(Multi-run)} We fix a reference training set of 2000 points and sample 400 evaluation points.
-We train 400 models, one per evaluation point, with half of the training sets including the evaluation point and half excluding it. \emph{(One-run)} We perform a single training on 2000 members and evaluate on these points and on 2000 non-members drawn i.i.d. from the same distribution. \emph{(Zero-run)} We again perform a single training on 2000 members, but evaluate on 2000 non-members drawn from a shifted distribution with $a_i \sim \cN(\mu,I_d)$.
-Propensity scores are estimated via logistic regression.\looseness=-1
+We illustrate how our causal framework debiases MIA evaluation across four settings.
+In \Cref{fig:ROC_curves_merged,fig:biden_trump}, Multi-Run, One-Run, and Zero-Run correspond to \Cref{alg:n,alg:one,alg:zero}, respectively. \textit{Raw} denotes uncorrected estimates, while \textit{Corrected} applies propensity-score adjustment in the Zero-Run regime.
+Finally, \textit{Zero-Run (IID)} serves as an idealized baseline used for comparison and sanity checking.
+In this setting, non-members are obtained as a randomized test split from the same dataset as the members, so no correction is needed.
+Additional experimental details, results and visualizations are provided in \Cref{app:exp_analysis}.

-ROC curves and AUCs are reported in \Cref{fig:roc_synthetic_dp_sgd,fig:roc_synthetic_ridge}.
-Multi-run and one-run evaluations nearly coincide, as interference are negligible in this case, while naive zero-run evaluation overestimates MIA performance due to distribution shift.
-After propensity-score correction, zero-run ROC and AUC align with non-shifted baselines.
-For DP-SGD, naive zero-run evaluation violates the theoretical ROC upper bound implied by $(\eps,\delta)$-DP \citep{Dong22GDP}, while corrected evaluation respects it, highlighting the importance of debiasing.
-Details about the experiments and results for other evaluation metrics can be found in \Cref{app:synthetic_exps}.
+\textbf{Synthetic data.} We consider linear regression on Gaussian samples, using overparameterized ridge regression and underparameterized DP-SGD, both satisfying error stability and uniform training stability.
+We evaluate a loss-based MIA under three regimes: \emph{multi-run}, \emph{one-run}, and \emph{zero-run}, with non-members drawn from a shifted Gaussian.
+We consider both oracle propensity scores (denoted as \textit{Corrected$^*$}), and estimated ones with logistic regression.
+ROC curves and AUCs are reported in \Cref{fig:ROC_curves_merged} (A-B).
+Multi-run and one-run evaluations nearly coincide as interference is negligible, whereas naive zero-run overestimates MIA performance under distribution shift.
+Propensity-score correction restores agreement with non-shifted baselines.
+For DP-SGD, the naive zero-run evaluation violates the ROC upper bound implied by $(\eps,\delta)$-DP \citep{Dong22GDP}, while the corrected versions respects it, highlighting the importance of debiasing.\looseness=-1

-\textbf{CIFAR-10.} We perform zero-run evaluation on CIFAR-10 \cite{krizhevsky2009learning} using a ResNet-16 model.
-Members are drawn from a mixture of clean and noisy images (90\%/10\%), non-members from the reverse mixture (10\%/90\%).
-This ensures significant covariate shift while satisfying overlap.
-Propensity scores are estimated by fine-tuning an ImageNet-pretrained ResNet classifier.
-Additional experimental details are given in \Cref{app:exp_analysis}.